By Neal Taparia - 03/29/2021

 Solitaire is one of the most well-known card games in the world, but what does it do other than pass the time?
-Truth be told, Solitaire imparts a number of healthy psychological benefits each time you play a game.
+Whether you're playing Klondike Solitaire, or other popular versions like Spider Solitaire or Freecell Solitaire, the game imparts a number of healthy psychological benefits each time you play a game.

 Solitaire’s primary benefit is that it can keep you busy during times of extreme boredom.
 The mind grows weary and agitated if it has nothing to do, which is why Solitaire has been one of the greatest worker’s escapes since it made its way onto the Windows operating system.
 Escaping boredom is good no matter how you do it, as boredom can have several unhealthy side effects.

 Studies have suggested that engaging in cognitive exercise like Solitaire can be beneficial in delaying the onset of memory-related ailments such as Alzheimer's, and generally preserving mental capabilities in elderly people.
 The game forces you to think as you sequence and remember cards in order to win.